Gridrand/RimGui/README.md

 **Customizable**
 - Easily tweak various parameters to fit your needs.
 - You can also create custom widgets from scratch.
+- You can even render freely from the triangle mesh level for complete control.

 **Cross-platform Support**
 - Works not only on PC but also on WebGL and mobile platforms.